dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/add-tables-and-columns-to-wf-datagrid-control-using-the-designer.md

 ---
-title: Add Tables and Columns to DataGrid Control Using the Designer ms.date: "03/30/2017"
+title: Add Tables and Columns to DataGrid Control Using the Designer
+description: Learn more about how to add tables and columns to the Windows Forms DataGrid control using the designer. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "columns [Windows Forms], adding to DataGrid control"